 The bottom row though…..the bottom row was the kiss of death.
 All the bottom row consisted of was Twin Popsicles and nickel Laffy Taffy’s.

 And let me tell you, breaking one of those double popsicles neatly in half is a skill I have yet to master.

 More often than not, my purchases were from the middle row.
 And I usually chose the Bomb Pop.
 It looked cool, plus it had three different flavors.

 The white lime layer was my favorite.

 So when I was trying to come up with a cupcake flavor that said Summer to me, I knew I had to go with my childhood favorite.

 And guess what?
-It’s awesome.
+I love it!

 To create the flavor, I made lemon/lime cupcakes by modifying my favorite cake mix recipe.
-I then poked holes in the cupcakes and poured a Raspberry Jell-O mixture over the top.

 The frosting is layers of blue raspberry, lime, and cherry butter cream.